MalazTamim/COVID-19-Fake-News-Detection/README.md

 I used 70% of the data for training and 30% for testing because LSTM models (neural networks) internally splits the training into validation.
 Thus, in model.fit(), I assigned the testing data as validation data to assess the result and avoid overfitting.

+# Results:
+I ended up with a 97.99% accuracy.